wix-incubator/DetoxRecorder/Documentation/RecordingSettings.md

 **Disable Visualizations** disables visualizations after each recorded event.
 Disabling visualizations is not recommended, since matching estimation is also disabled.

 **Minimize Other Animations** minimizes or disables certain Detox Recorder animations, such as the take screenshot animation.

+**Detox Version** sets the minimum Detox version to support in recorded test files.
+Setting to the newest supported Detox version will result in improved element matching logic as well as additional additional actions supported. **Note:** Make changes to this setting before recording any action.
+Once an action has been recorded, the Detox version will be locked for the duration of the recording.